strimzi/strimzi.github.io/_posts/2019-11-09-using-vault-with-strimzi.md

 Consider a Kafka cluster with a Kafka client you have developed.
 Your cluster requires that clients authenticate themselves using SSL, i.e. `ssl.client.auth="required"`.

-Using Vault as a CA, you could have an intermediate CA used for signing certificates for both your clients and brokers.
-Because Vault supports revocation, you could revoke any client certs which are no longer trusted.
-This could be done simply, without much effort required.
+Using Vault as a CA, you can have an intermediate CA used for signing certificates for both your clients and brokers.
+Because Vault supports revocation, you can revoke any client certificates which are no longer trusted.
+This can be done simply, without much effort required.
 Consider a situation without Vault, fulfilling these tasks would be a lot more cumbersome!
+Indeed, the same can be done for your cluster certificates, but only by _revoking the intermediate CA itself._

 Vault integrates particularly well with Kubernetes, for example using the [Kubernetes Auth Method](https://www.vaultproject.io/docs/auth/kubernetes.html).